GriffinPlus/docker-strongswan/README.md

 ### Windows 10 (Desktop, Integrated VPN Client)

 By default, the *Windows 10 Integrated VPN Client* only offers a rather insecure set of algorithms.
 Other sites have illustrated this issue extensively, so here is the extract of the discussion only.
-The algorithms proposed by Windows 10 will not work with the algorithms proposed by shipped version of *strongswan* out-of-the-box.
-Older versions of *strongswan* and Windows 10 agreed on using `3DES_CBC/HMAC_SHA1_96/PRF_HMAC_SHA1/MODP_1024`, but neither *3DES_CBC* for encryption nor a 1024 bit Diffie-Hellman group is a secure choice nowadays.
-That is why newer releases of *strongswan* disable these algorithms breaking compatibility with the Windows 10 VPN client.
+The algorithms proposed by Windows 10 will not work with the algorithms proposed by the *strongswan* container out-of-the-box.
+By default Windows 10 proposes to use `3DES_CBC/HMAC_SHA1_96/PRF_HMAC_SHA1/MODP_1024`, but neither *3DES_CBC* for encryption nor a 1024 bit Diffie-Hellman group is a secure choice nowadays.
 Windows 10 can be configured to use more secure algorithms (AES_256_CBC for encryption and a 2048 bit Diffie-Hellman group) by adding the following registry snippet:

 ```
 Windows Registry Editor Version 5.00